No Time to Dai - Hyundai i20 N Review

 C

 hoosing your favourite hot hatch is a lot like choosing your favourite James Bond.
-You enjoy all the films, but one portrayal always resonates more than the others.
+You enjoy all the films, but one actor's portrayal always resonates more than the rest.
 For some, it’s a logical choice; for most, it’s emotional – and nine times out of 10, it’s the Bond you grew up with.

 The first big-screen Bond I saw was GoldenEye, starring Pierce Brosnan.
 Similarly, my first real performance car was a Clio 172.
 Like Bond and his eras, these are the ones I hold a candle for.

-Much like Daniel Craig’s Bond was (boot spoiler alert) killed off in No Time to Die, the Hyundai i20 N has also recently met its end – a casualty of ever-tightening emissions regulations.
+Much like Daniel Craig’s Bond was (boot spoiler alert) killed off in No Time to Die, the Hyundai i20 N has also recently met its end, a casualty of ever-tightening emissions regulations.
 To my mind, the traditional small hot hatch is dying with it.

 OUR PRINT MAGAZINE